Casey Dellacqua: 2012: Return to top 100

-After heading to Germany to play Fed Cup.
-Which Australia was successful getting back into the world group, Dellacqua headed to Japan to play two $50k events.
+After heading to Germany to play Fed Cup which Australia was successful getting back into the world group, Dellacqua headed to Japan to play two $50k events.
 The first she was a shock exit in the second round on a hardcourt.
 The second, which was on a grass court, was a lot better for Dellacqua who went on to win the tournament.
 The Western Australian tweeted that it was tennis great Roger Federer who inspired her throughout her time in Fukuoka, the reason she altered her racquet string configuration during the week.
 The win in Fukuoka meant Dellacqua would rise into the WTA top 100 singles rankings for the first time since 2009.
 She then played her final French Open warm-up tournament at a $100k tournament in Prague.
 This was her first tournament on clay this year.
 Although the Fed Cup ties were on clay.
 Dellacqua had a good first round match but lost in the second round.
 She did make the doubles final with Akgul Amanmuradova though.
 They went down to Alizé Cornet and Virginie Razzano.
 A week before the French Open, she played doubles with Anastasia Rodionova in Belgium and made the semifinals.
 At the French Open, she only entered in the singles and the doubles in which she partnered Russia's Alexandra Panova.
 Despite being the defending champion in the mixed, she did not gain entry, though her partner Scott Lipsky did participate partnering Vladimíra Uhlířová.
 In the singles, she drew 21st seed and eventual finalist Sara Errani in the first round.
 After taking the first set, she succumbed in three tight sets.
 She reached the second round in the doubles, before losing to compatriots and 14th seeds, Jarmila Gajdošová and Anastasia Rodionova, in three sets.

 Dellacqua had a disappointing result at a $75k in Nottingham, although winning the doubles event with Eleni Daniilidou.
 Dellacqua then made the third round of a WTA event in Birmingham but had to withdraw from the third round after falling ill.

 At the Wimbledon Championships she participated in the singles and the doubles.
-In the first round she drew another seed in the ninth seed Marion Bartoli she fell in two sets.
-In the women's doubles she partnered Samantha Stosur in what would be a slight rehearsal for the Olympic Games.
-They reached the second round before falling to the top-seeds Huber and Raymond in three tight sets.
+In the first round, she drew another seed in the ninth seed Marion Bartoli, she fell in two sets.
+In women's doubles, she partnered Samantha Stosur in what would be a slight rehearsal for the Olympic Games.
+They reached the second round, before falling to the top-seeded Huber and Raymond, in three tight sets.